 Cloud Migration Considerations Summary

 Although my 32-year career in data migration spanned a number of employers, products, countries and services, I’ve had the privilege of working at K2View, a trail-blazing company for the past decade.
-Where traditional data migration strategies called for a few days of downtime (usually planned for long weekends), K2View has an “on-the-fly” approach that does not affect the business in any way.
+Where traditional data migration strategies called for a few days of downtime (usually planned for long weekends), K2View Cloud Migration Tools have an “on-the-fly” approach that does not affect the business in any way.
 Today, K2View is leading the way to smooth cloud migrations for the world’s largest enterprises.